bernardonvs/bernardonvs/README.md

 ![Banner](https://github.com/bernardonvs/bernardonvs/blob/main/assets/Bernardo%20Neves.png)

 # About Me
 My name is Bernardo and I am a Software QA Tester.
-Here you may see some of the documentation I have produced as well as general information about my skills and the tools I use and links to other resources.
+Here you may see some of the documentation I have produced as well as general information about my skills, the tools I use and links to other resources.

 ## Links